sifters/keyzen-colemak-dh/README.md

 Open http://keyzen.dev in your browser.
 That's it!

 Most modern operating systems have the Colemak keyboard set installed by default.
 If you're having trouble finding it, Google is your friend.
+Installation information is also available at [Colemak.com](http://colemak.com/wiki/index.php?title=Download).

 Enjoy!